pathfinder-cm/pathfinder-agent/README.md

 Agent for Pathfinder container manager.
 Ensure appropriate containers are running on the node in which this agent reside in.

-## Setup
+## Getting Started

+Precompiled binaries are availabe on the release page, [here][pathfinder-agent-releases]

-Please ensure pathfinder server up and running and set this configuration before starting the agent.
+Please ensure pathfinder server is up and running and also exports appropriate configurations before starting the agent (see configurations section).

 Example:
 ```